More and more people around the world are moving towards spirituality. Why?

-Love is the fundamental and universal human value.
-‘Love thy neighbour’.
+Love is a fundamental and universal human value.
+‘Love thy neighbor’.
 ‘Love All and Serve All’.
 Through love, you can cultivate other universal values like Truth (Sathya), Righteousness (Dharma), Peace (Shanti), and Non-violence (Ahimsa).

 There are four cornerstones of developing spirituality for promoting good health: